Pending Payments

 Understanding Pending Payments

-- Your bank will automatically release these funds back to your account
+• Your bank will automatically release the funds back to your account.

-- Release timeframes vary by bank, typically between 2 and 28 days
+• Release timeframes vary depending on the bank — typically between 2 and 28 days.

 Was this article helpful?